My personal notes for Database Normalization

 First Normal Form (1NF)

 This form aims to design your table scalably so it can be easily extended.
-This form has four rules:
+This form has two rules:

 1. Each column should contain atomic values.
 An atomic value is a value that cannot be divided.
-In other words, the column value represent a single value and not multiple values.
+In other words, the column value represents a single value and not multiple values.

 Second Normal Form (2NF)